gvwilson/thirdbit/src/fiction/the-ball/index.md

 you get to kick the ball,
 but that's all you get to do,
-over and over and over and over until the boy would give anything and everything just to scream except nobody will write that for him and all he can see is the wicked red glint in the girl's eyes as she pulls the ball away.
+over and over and over and over until the boy would give anything and everything to scream except nobody will write that for him and all he can see is the wicked red glint in the girl's eyes each time she pulls the ball away.

 There are better worlds,
 of course.